michaelfranzl/SalorHospitality/README.md

 Many more interestig features:

 * Dynamic search function for product database
-* Tickets for kitchen and bar
+* Prints tickets on thermal printers for kitchen and bar
-* Instant messaging between all staff
-* Immediate updates between all terminals in use
+* Immediate status updates between all terminals in use -- no synchronization needed!
 * Enter special customer requests directly at the table -- also in handwriting!
 * Compatible with tax schemes in several countries
-* Multiple thermal printers
+* Multiple thermal printers with different interfaces: USB, RS232, TCP/IP (Ethernet and Wireless)
 * and much more